 Growth Opportunities.
-The Medical segment is the market where we believe we can most directly realize our mission statement and contribute to a healthier world.
-We are currently investing significantly in the development of new product offerings as well as the expansion of our distribution channel in the various sub-segments of our Medical segment.
+The Materialise Medical segment is the market where we believe we can most directly realize our mission statement and contribute to a healthier world.
+We are currently investing significantly in the development of new product offerings as well as the expansion of our distribution channel in the various sub-segments of our Materialise Medical segment.
 In the surgical guide business, our growth over the last few years has come primarily from the knee-implant market, a market where medical device companies are currently developing their own guide solutions.
 We have been developing solutions for additional joints and have recently launched guides for shoulders and hips.
 We have also developed other applications, such as malunion and osteotomy surgical guides.
 We intend to further diversify our product portfolio through product development as well as and entering into new collaborations.
 For example, we are making significant investments in research to produce 3D printable models based on X-ray data.

 In the implant business, the extensive clinical evidence that both OBL SA and Mobelife NV have developed with key opinion leaders over the last few years regarding the efficacy of our customized CMF and hip revision implant solutions is now gradually finding its way into scientific publications.
-We believe that this development will help the growth of our OBL and Mobelife activities, which we intend to further support through distributors as well as our local sales offices.
-In addition, we expect to leverage our experience with existing Mobelife and OBL applications to develop new applications for other rare conditions that may benefit significantly from a patient-specific solution.
-We expect that both the commercial introduction of our OBL and Mobelife applications and the development of applications for new specialty markets will require significant investments in the near future.
+We believe that this development will help the growth of our CMF and hip revision implant activities, which we intend to further support through distributors as well as our local sales offices.
+In addition, we expect to leverage our experience with existing implant activities to develop new applications for other rare conditions that may benefit significantly from a patient-specific solution.
+We expect that both our existing CMF and hip revision implant activities and the development of applications for new specialty markets will require additional significant investments in the near future.